Advertisement

 What is the difference between cash flow and profit?

-Understanding the distinction between cash flow and profit is vital for financial management.
-Profit, or net income, is what remains after all expenses, including non-cash items like depreciation, are subtracted from revenue on an income statement.
-It's an indicator of a company's profitability over a period.
-Cash flow, however, represents the actual cash moving in and out of a business.
-A company can be profitable on paper but have negative cash flow if its clients are slow to pay or if it makes large upfront investments.
-Positive cash flow is essential for a business's survival, as it's needed to pay salaries, suppliers, and other immediate expenses.
-Managing cash flow is a top priority.
+It is essential to know the difference between cash flow and profit when it comes to finances.
+Profit is the remainder after all expenses (including non-cash items like depreciation) have been deducted from revenue on an income statement.
+It tells you how profitable a company has been over a period.
+Cash flow, by contrast, is the real cash coming in and out of a business.
+A company can swing to profit, on paper, while suffering negative cash flow if its customers are slow to pay or it’s making big upfront investments.
+Positive cash flow is crucial to a company’s survival because it can be used to pay salaries, bills and suppliers, among other immediate expenses.
+Top on the agenda is managing cash flow.

 How do I determine the right price for my product?